 Kids Boost Immunity works best on Chrome, Firefox and Safari browsers.
 Please do not use Internet Explorer.

-- If you wish, you can also look at how Kids Boost Immunity fits with your curriculum by clicking here.
+- If you wish, you can look at how Kids Boost Immunity fits with your curriculum by clicking here.

-- Click on "Lessons" on the top menu, choose your grade, and review the materials and decide on which topics you would like to teach.
+- Click on "Lessons" on the top menu, choose your grade, review the materials and decide on which topics you would like to teach.

-2) Create your team
+2) Create your class/team

-3) Get your students to register
+3) Get your students to join your class/team

 - For privacy purposes, student names can only be seen by other students on the same team and their teacher, but NOT by other students on other teams, other teachers, or site visitors.